AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/practice.md

 ---
-title: Practice Customizing Responsive Web Design | Commerce Frontend Development
+title: Responsive Web Design | Commerce Frontend Development
 description: Learn how to customize the responsive stylesheets used in Adobe Commerce and Magento Open Source themes.
 ---